lonelydomino/pilkchat/setup.md

 ### Database Connection Issues
 - Make sure PostgreSQL is running
 - Check your DATABASE_URL in `.env.local`
-- Ensure the database exists: `createdb pilk_chat`
+- Ensure the database exists: `createdb bluesky_clone`

 ### Port Already in Use
 - Change the port: `npm run dev -- -p 3001`